 Upon returning to the West, I moved to London with a commitment to the Tibetan people and served as magazine editor for the Free Tibet Campaign.
-I later worked as a writer/reporter in the Middle East, as a school teacher and yoga teacher in New York, eventually finding my way to Santa Monica, California.
+I later worked as a writer/reporter in the Middle East, as a school teacher and yoga teacher in New York, and eventual found my way to Santa Monica, California.

 It became clear to me that in order to ever achieve peace in our world and eradicate violence, we need to first achieve a balance between the feminine and the masculine within ourselves and within our worldly leadership.

 From there, my mission began to unfold: to help women awaken to the Feminine within themselves, remember their wisdom, and put it forward into the world through writing, speaking, teaching, filmmaking, media-making and organizational leadership.